divinepatrick/Web3-Course/Final_Project/send-eth-dapp/README.md

 ### Configuration

 No specific configuration is required.
 The DApp uses the `window.ethereum` object provided by MetaMask to connect to the Ethereum network.
-Ensure that MetaMask is installed and configured to connect to the desired Ethereum network (e.g., Mainnet, Goerli, Sepolia, or a local development network).
+**Note:** For voting, ensure MetaMask is set to the Sepolia testnet (chainId: 11155111).

 ### Running the DApp